 Sharpe's availability will be critical for the Nets' ability to compete moving forward.
 The fifth-year center emerged as one of the NBA's top backup big men last season before signing a two-year, $12 million contract this summer.
 He's continued to make an impact early this year, averaging 6.7 points, 5.3 rebounds and 1.7 assists on 64.9 percent shooting in 15.9 minutes per game.

 Brooklyn does not have an experienced center option outside of Sharpe and Nic Claxton.
-If the former is unable to play on Tuesday, rookie big man Danny Wolf should see the first meaningful minutes of his NBA career.
+With the former sidelined on Tuesday, rookie big man Danny Wolf should see the first meaningful minutes of his NBA career.
 Wolf made his NBA debut last week, playing three garbage-time minutes during a blowout loss to the Minnesota Timberwolves.

 The former Michigan star joined Brooklyn's G League affiliate, the Long Island Nets, for their first two games of the season.
 He posted back-to-back double-doubles during a pair of appearances with Long Island over the weekend.